 Rights of data subject

 According to Art.
 21 para.
 1 DS-GVO, data processing may be objected to for reasons arising from the specific situation of the data subject.
-The objection can be made form-free and is to be addressed to Novalnet AG, Feringastr.
+The objection can be made form-free and is to be addressed to Novalnet, Feringastr.
 4, 85774 Unterföhring.

 Data protection for applications and for application procedure